 The DOE logo, seal, and word mark are official graphical identifiers of the U.S. Department of Energy and are meant for official use only.
-They may be used to recognize funding or official support by the Department if: there is an official relationship between the Department and the external initiative, event, or information; the usage has proper qualifying language to explain its presence on non-DOE materials, and is properly seprated from other material not related to the DOE information; the DOE office whose involvement is being recognized approves of this method of recognition; and it is reviewed and explicitly approved by an appropriate organizational representative of the Department.
+They may be used to recognize funding, support, or other formal involvement of the Department if: there is an official relationship between the Department and the external initiative, event, or information; the usage has proper qualifying language, and context, to explain its presence on non-DOE materials, and is properly seprated from other material not related to the DOE information; the DOE office whose involvement is being recognized approves of this method of recognition; and it is reviewed and explicitly approved by an appropriate organizational representative of the Department.
 An official DOE graphical identifier cannot be used in a manner that has an implied or explicit endorsement of any private company, service, product or activities.
 There is a Code of Federal Regulations (CFR) regarding the DOE graphical identifier at: